masupert/BeyondTheTorchlight/01 - Principles and Concepts.md

 The further you adventure from the town, the greater the risk of the unknown, but the greater the reward.

 ## What makes *Beyond the Torchlight* Different?
-Almost any RPG system can be used to play a West Marches game

 ## Principles and Concepts